US stocks approach their all-time high as oil prices tumble

 Falling oil prices should take some pressure off inflation, and that in turn could give the Federal Reserve leeway to resume cutting interest rates.

-Wall Street loves lower rates because they can give the economy a boost by making it cheaper for U.S. households and businesses to borrow money to buy a car or build a factory.
+Wall Street loves lower rates because they boost the economy by making it cheaper for U.S. households and businesses to borrow money to buy a car or build a factory.
 But they could also give inflation more fuel.
 That threat is why the Fed has been hesitant to cut rates this year after lowering them through the end of last year.

-Trump, though, has been pushing loudly for more cuts to rates.
-And two of his appointees to the Fed have said recently that they may consider cutting rates as soon as the Fed's next meeting next month.
+Trump has been pushing loudly for more cuts to rates.
+And two of his appointees to the Fed have said recently they may consider cutting rates as soon as the Fed's next meeting next month.

-Fed Chair Jerome Powell remains more cautious.
-He said again in testimony delivered to Congress Tuesday that the Fed is "well positioned to wait to learn more about the likely course of the economy before considering any adjustments to our policy stance."
+Fed Chair Jerome Powell remains more cautious, though he he did indicate Tuesday that the Fed's next move is likely to be a cut.

-But he did indicate the next move is likey to be a cut.
-Asked whether a reduction could arrive as soon as July, Powell said, “We will get to a place where we cut rates, sooner rather than later – but I wouldn’t want to point to a particular meeting.
+Asked during testimony before a Congressional committee whether a reduction could arrive as soon as July, Powell said, “We will get to a place where we cut rates, sooner rather than later – but I wouldn’t want to point to a particular meeting.
 I don’t think we need to be in any rush because the economy is still strong.”

 That helped Treasury yields ease in the bond market.
 The yield on the 10-year Treasury fell to 4.29% from 4.34% late Monday.